jjessicacho/virtual-concert/README.md

 ## What I learned from this execercise:
 - How to show variables to the html pages using JavaScript (not just working in the console)

+## Issue:
+- Do not really know how to calculate the tax...